pm38702003/liri-node-app/README.md

 + node liri.js spotify-this-song 'song name here'
 + node liri.js movie-this 'movie name here'
 + node liri.js do-what-it-says
-  +(LIRI will take text from inside of random.txt and then use it to call one of LIRI's commands.
+  + (LIRI will take text from inside of random.txt and then use it to call one of LIRI's commands.
 For example, make a file called `random.txt`.
 Inside of `random.txt`: spotify-this-song,"I Want it That Way")

 Below are screen shots of the use cases including some negative tests.